Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 The **Index** value corresponds to the index of the action array passed to `AgentStep()` function. **Value** is assigned to action[Index] when **Key** is pressed.

 Press **Play** to run the scene and use the WASD keys to move the agent around the platform.
 Make sure that there are no errors displayed in the Unity editor Console window and that the agent resets when it reaches its target or falls from the platform.
-Note that for more involved debugging, the ML Agents SDK includes a convenient Monitor class that you can use to easily display agent status information in the Game window.
+Note that for more involved debugging, the ML-Agents SDK includes a convenient Monitor class that you can use to easily display agent status information in the Game window.

 Now you can train the Agent.
 To get ready for training, you must first to change the **Brain Type** from **Player** to **External**.
 From there the process is the same as described in [Getting Started with the 3D Balance Ball Environment](Getting-Started-with-Balance-Ball.md).